Grants and benefits to help you pay your energy bills

 If your supplier on 11 August 2024 isn’t in the scheme, you won’t get the discount.
 This is true even if you switched to a supplier in the scheme after this date.

-You might be able to get the £150 payment as part of the Park Homes Warm Home Discount Scheme.
-To be eligible to apply for the payment you must:
+You might be able to get the £150 discount as part of the Park Homes Warm Home Discount Scheme.

 Income Support